 - 1. Over-optimism

 - Most business plans are over-optimistic, especially as regards predicted sales, often massively overestimating the size of the market.
 Research your market thoroughly.
 Too many business plans include a SWOT analysis, but concentrate on the strengths and opportunities and ignore the threats and weaknesses.

 - 2. Ignoring the competition

 - Business plans commonly assume that the competition will make no competitive response or indeed, will have no new initiatives of their own.
 Study your competitors and try to anticipate their plans.

 - What are the risks attached to the plan?
 Think through these and consider the costs of failure as well as the rewards of success.

 An ongoing process

 Like keeping a 'To Do' list, writing a business plan is an ongoing process.
 Don't make the mistake of abandoning or forgetting about your business plan after you've presented it to investors.
 The plan should adapt to changes in your company, its market and the economy - and that means regular reviewing and updating.

 Creating your plan will open your eyes to the realities of your business.
 Keeping it updated will help you stay on the right track.

-Start-ups and established businesses looking for help with writing a business plan should contact Connected Accounting for more help and advice.
+Start-ups and established businesses in the St Albans area looking for help with writing a business plan should contact Connected Accounting for more help and advice.